 - Supports multiple flavors of Linux, Mac, and Windows (see here for a complete list)

-- Has the ability to add, modify, and delete local user accounts, including settings passwords, updating full name fields, and changing group membership.
+- Has the ability to add, modify, and delete local user accounts, including setting passwords, and updating full name fields.
 Because the JumpCloud agent manages local user accounts, a loss of Internet access will not prevent users from logging in - though you won't be able to make changes on that host via JumpCloud's console or API.

 - Can "take over" management of existing user accounts on a system when the username in JumpCloud matches the (short) username on the system.